 Sumi celebrated the 30th anniversary of her international opera debut in the 2016-17 season, with performances in Canberra, Sydney, Brisbane and Melbourne, Australia; a guest appearance at the New York Philharmonic Orchestra’s Lunar New Year Concert at David Geffen Hall; Maria Callas Tribute concerts with the Hong Kong Philharmonic; a charity recital in Manila; gala concert at the Stavros Niarchos Foundation Cultural Center Athens; concerts in Toulouse, Taipei and Pingtung with the Orchestre National du Capitole de Toulouse; Fauré Requiem with the Montreal Symphony; and recitals in Clermont-Ferrand and Montreal.
 Sumi also joined the distinguished jury for the Cardiff Singer of the World 2017 competition.

-Engagements in 2017-18 season and beyond include gala concerts in Budapest, Paris, at the Colosseum in Rome and Teatro Colón in Bogota; recitals with guitarist Xuefei Yang across Asia; a concert at the Kremlin Palace, Moscow; a tour of Australia including a guest appearance with the Adelaide Symphony Orchestra; and recitals at the Opera Theatre Clermont-Ferrand and at London’s Wigmore Hall.
+Engagements in 2017-18 season and beyond include gala concerts in Budapest, Paris, at the Colosseum in Rome and Teatro Colón in Bogota; recitals with guitarist Xuefei Yang across Asia; concerts at the Kremlin Palace and Bolshoi Theatre, Moscow; a guest appearance at the Paralympic Opening Ceremony in PyeongChang; a tour of Australia including a guest appearance with the Adelaide Symphony Orchestra; and recitals at the Opera Theatre Clermont-Ferrand and at London’s Wigmore Hall.

 Video & Audio

 13:00 01 Jul 2018 City Hall Concert Hall Hong Kong, city TBC More infoMore Info Coming Soon...

 19:30 02 Jul 2018 City Hall Concert Hall Hong Kong, city TBC More infoMore Info Coming Soon...